 If there is one hand poker players hate to see, it is 72 offsuit.
 Statistically speaking, this is the worst possible starting card combination you can be dealt in Texas Hold’em.

 If you look at the two cards, the reasons why 72 offsuit is so bad become quite clear.
-The two cards are low, making any potential pair quite weak and disjointed, making it impossible to make a two-card straight.
+The two cards are low, making any potential pair quite weak and disjointed, which makes it impossible to form a two-card straight.

 Since 72 offsuit also doesn’t contain any suited cards, the potential for a flush is weak, and the flushes you do make will rarely be the best.